-Manchester Airport is the international gateway for the North of England and the UK’s largest regional airport handling 22 million passengers a year.
-More than 100 airlines offer direct flights from Manchester to 225 destinations worldwide, more than any other UK airport.
+Manchester Airport is the UK’s Global Gateway from the North, and the UK’s third biggest airport handling over 22 million passengers a year.
+More than 60 airlines offer direct flights from Manchester to over 200 destinations worldwide

-The airport has two parallel runways each 3,048 metres in length, three passenger terminals, a world freight terminal, a multi-modal ground transport interchange and integrated motorway and rail connections.
+The airport has two full length parallel runways, three passenger terminals, a world freight terminal, a multi-modal ground transport interchange and integrated motorway and rail connections.

 Has more UK and Ireland routes than any other UK or Ireland Airport